paul-hammant/tbd/content/continuous-review/index.md

 with PRs because if they did not, a fork with more activity and forward momentum, might steal the community.
 Perhaps rightfully so.

-## Enterprise code review - as it used to be
+## Enterprise code review - as it was

 In enterprises, if code review was done at all prior to 2008, it was done in a batch, and probably a group activity.
 It was often abhorred as it gave a lead developer/architect a moment to set an agenda, round on a large portion of the